 15. Eat All The Oysters & Chowder In Newport

-Rhode Island is home to more than 45 oyster farms, and a great way to sample a bunch of them in one place is by attending the Oysters & Chowder festival!
+Rhode Island is home to more than 45 oyster farms, and a great way to sample a bunch of them in one place is by attending the Oysters & Chowder festival by heading back to Newport, RI.

-Typically held the weekend before Memorial Day in Newport, RI, this 2-day event is free for all to attend (of course, food and drink excluded), and you’ll find live music and tons of food vendors serving local oysters and hand-crafted chowders.
+Typically held the weekend before Memorial Day, this 2-day event is free for all to attend (of course, food and drink excluded, though), and you’ll find live music and tons of food vendors serving local oysters and hand-crafted chowders.
 You’ll even find some really great cocktail vendors.

 Pro Tip: This is popular springtime festival in New England, and parking in Newport can be tough during the event.
 A great way to save yourself a headache (and a few bucks!) is to stay in nearby Jamestown, and take the commuter ferry right into downtown Newport.
 You can choose to get off at Perrotti Park or Ann Street Pier, both of which are easily walkable to Bowen’s Wharf, where the festival is.